-My client “Susan” was laid off in November of 2013.
+My client “Susan” was laid off in November.
 Fortunately, she was forward-thinking and had seen the writing on the wall, so when she reached out for negotiation help, she already had her next job lined up.
 But looking back at our timeline, it’s a little bit disturbing:

 - December 5: She was told, “You should know something by the end of December”

 - December 17: The company blames the holiday rush, “We need more time”